Teaching support from the UK’s largest provider of in-school maths tuition

 • Students can answer each diagnostic question in less than ten seconds

-How can I use diagnostic assessment to inform ongoing teaching?
+How to use diagnostic assessment to inform ongoing teaching

 To improve learning, teaching must be adaptive and tailored to students’ needs.
 Diagnostic assessment provides teachers with the tools to do this quickly and effectively when three key practices are followed (Andrade & Heritage, 2017).